Media Kit:

 • You’ve mentioned that some of your best stories were improvised at bedtime.
 How do those moments turn into books?

-About Your Identity as an Author
+About You as an Author

 About the Future